wuxxin/infra-shared/README.md

 - Pulumi, Butane, more Systemd, Fcos, Saltstack, Podman, compose.yml, makefile, pyproject.toml, libvirt, Bash, Mkdocs, Mermaid, Jupyter or Marimo Notebooks

 Provision can be run on **Arch** Linux, Manjaro Linux or as **Container Image**.

-#### Tools used

-- `pulumi` - imperativ infrastructure delaration using python
-- `fcos` - Fedora-CoreOS, minimal OS with `clevis` (sss,tang,tpm) storage unlock
-- `butane` - create fcos `ignition` configs using `jinja` enhanced butane yaml
-- `systemd` - service, socker, path, timer, nspawn machine container
-- `podman` - build Container and NSpawn images, run Container using quadlet systemd container
-- `saltstack`
-    - local build environments and local services
-    - remote fcos config update using butane to saltstack translation and execution
-- `mkdocs` - documentation using markdown and mermaid
-- `libvirt` - simulation of machines using the virtualization api supporting qemu and kvm
-- `tang` - server used for getting a key shard for unattended encrypted storage unlock on boot
-- `age` - ssh keys based encryption of production files and pulumi master password
-- `uv`- virtualenv management using pyproject.toml and uv.lock

 ### Usage